juju/docs/src/en/config-LXC.md

 Juju; evaluation of the software being deployed, experimentation with various service configurations; and charm development.

-If you're not already using the stable release PPA you can add it like this:
+Begin by adding the Juju stable release PPA:

 ```bash
 sudo apt-add-repository ppa:juju/stable